Connecting Pigment's MCP Server to AI systems gives access to tools in two modes.

 ⚠️ Important

-2. Each user must enable it individually in Settings > Advanced features > Enable advanced tools on MCP server.
+Each user can enable advanced mode for their account in Settings > Advanced features > Enable advanced tools on MCP server.
 Advanced mode is off by default.

 ℹ️ Note